giantswarm/sloth-rules/README.md

 This repository contains the SLO definition for Giant Swarm services.

-## How to add a service
+## How to create a SLO

 - Locate your team's directory within the `areas` subfolders (if missing, please add it).
-Example: `area/kaas/teams/phoenix`.
+Example: `areas/platform/teams/phoenix`.
-- Create a new directory to hold the SLO definitions for the service you want to monitor.
+- Create a new directory to hold the SLO definitions for the service you want to monitor or use the existing one.
 - Create a README.md file in the new direcory describing your SLO.
 You can use https://github.com/dastergon/sreworkbook-templates-md/blob/master/slo-document.md and other services in this repo as a template.
 - Create an `slos` directory inside the service directory created in the previous step.
 - Add one or more `.yaml` files holding the following data: